 (ii) Dental encounter.
 A dental encounter consists of all dental treatment other than a dental screening.
 This service must be billed on the ADM-36-D.

 (iii) Visual analysis.
 Visual analysis (initial or yearly) for a child with glasses, or a child who needs glasses, or a medical eye exam.
 This includes the refraction and medical eye health evaluation.
 Glasses must be billed separately.
+Payment is limited to two glasses per year.
+Any glasses beyond this limit must be prior authorized and determined to be medically necessary.

 (C) Services listed in (a)(2)(A), (v)-(viii), of this Section, furnished on-site, require separate provider agreements with the OHCA.
 Service item (a)(2)(A)(iii) does not require a separate contract when furnished on-site, however, certain conditions of participation apply.
 (Refer to OAC 317:30-5-361 for conditions.)